Unified Bed Leveling

 The nozzle will move to the first unmeasured location.
 Use the encoder to lower the nozzle until the desired resistance is felt with the feeler gauge.
 Click the encoder.
 The nozzle then moves to the next unmeasured location.
 Repeat until all locations are measured.

-You can look at the host interface screen to see where in the grid you are currently probing.
+See the host interface screen for the grid position you’re currently probing.

-G29 S command to save the mesh to EEPROM.
+G29 S to save the mesh to EEPROM.

 Once you have a reasonable looking mesh then it’s time to do a test print.